 Fall itself is an event on Mackinac Island, with all the beautiful colors.
 It’s also the time of year to experience annual autumn traditions including Mackinac Island’s iconic Halloween Weekend.
 With trick-or-treating for kids downtown during the day and costume parties for adults in bars and restaurants at night, there’s Halloween fun for all ages still to be had this year on Mackinac Island.

-Great Turtle Half Marathon on Mackinac Island
+Great Turtle Trail Run on Mackinac Island

 Halloween Weekend festivities include Mackinac Island’s annual Great Turtle Half Marathon, a 13.1-mile race that just might be the most picturesque and inspiring half-marathon you’ll ever run.
 From Mission Point Resort along the shoreline past Arch Rock and through the interior trails of Mackinac Island State Park, the route is breathtaking in the fall.
 And if you’re not crazy enough to run a half-marathon, no problem.
 The event also offers a shorter 5.7-mile course with run and walk options.